1919–20 in Belgian football

 The 1919–20 season was the 20th season of competitive football in Belgium.
+It was the first season of Belgian football since 1913–14, as a result of World War I.

 Overview

-FC Brugeois won the Division I for the first time.
-For that season, no relegation or promotion occurred.
+FC Brugeois (now Club Brugge) won the Division I title for the first time.
+Tilleur FC won the second division, called the Promotion division.
+However, that season, no relegation or promotion occurred.